 If you cook at home with fresh vegetables, you’ve likely discovered how much food waste can be produced from just one meal preparation.
 From beet tops to onions skins to avocado pits, the vegetable waste can pile up.

 However, before you reach for that counter-top compost bin, consider these simple ideas for making vegetable dyes from your food waste.
-As Sasha Duerr writes in her gorgeous plant-based dye book, Natural Color,
+After you’re done boiling them for their fabulous vegetable dye color, then you can compost them with peace of mind.

 “Working with plant color is one of the easiest and most accessible ways of connecting with the cycle of our ecologies and applying that knowledge directly to your design practice – you can begin with the wayward white wool sweater in the back of your closet that you haven’t worn and the leftover by-products of your favorite meal before they hit the compost pile.”

-Onion Skin Dye
+Onion Skin Vegetable Dye

 If you cook at home, you’re bound to end up with onion skins on a continual basis.
 Both yellow and purple onion skins can be used for natural vegetable dyes.
-Onion skins are one of my favorite vegetable dye sources because they’re so easy to use.
-You don’t need a mordant because they skins have naturally occurring tannin.

-A little lingo: a dye mordant,or dye fixative, is a substance used to set ( bind) dyes on fabrics and fibers making them colorfast.
+A little lingo: A dye mordant, or dye fixative, is a substance used to set (bind) dyes on fabrics and fibers making them colorfast.
 Here’s a good overview of mordants for natural dyes.

-More lingo: colorfast dyes are those that keep their color even with laundering.
+More lingo: Colorfast dyes are those that keep their color even with laundering.

 Along with onion skins, beet tops are commonly used by beginner vegetable dye enthusiasts.
 They’re easy to use and produce an amazingly bright pink color for foods and fiber.
-Like onion skins, beets are fun to use for craft fibers and child craft activities because they’re safe and non-toxic.
-Here’s how to make a dye with beet juice – click here.

 That’s not to discourage you from using them as vegetable dyes.
 They’re wonderfully effective for foods and crafts – even Easter eggs!
-Never be afraid to experiment with vegetable dyes.
-Here are some off our homeschool experiments to inspire you – click here.

-Natural Color can educate you in all the natural dye vocabulary you’ll need to know.
-Duerr clearly explains mordants, modifiers and everything in between.
+- Natural Color can educate you in all the natural dye vocabulary you’ll need to know.
+Duerr clearly explains mordants, modifiers, and everything in between.

 She can help you learn how to ensure that your natural dyes are colorfast and versatile.
 That’s one of the neat things about the book – all the different kinds of projects!

 Janet uses her beautiful home-grown wool to experiment with; be sure to check out her yarn shop.
 Don’t drool on your laptop, though.
-(Are you a fiber nerd like me, normally drooling over beautiful yarn?)

-I saved one of my most recent favorite vegetable dyes for last – avocado pits!
 Who doesn’t look at a proud avocado pit and wonder if there might not just be something else you could do with besides tossing it in the garbage or compost bin?
-(For example, here are seven things to do with avocado pits, only one of which is making a vegetable dye.)

 When Blogging for Books sent me a review copy of Natural Color I was immediately drawn to dyeing with avocado pits.
 We eat so many avocados and the kids are always up for a fun time.
-So, here’s what we did to use avocado pits to make a natural dye, following the instruction from Natural Color closely.

 How to Make Avocado Pit Vegetable Dye

 Avocado pits will make several lovely shades of pink, and purple with an iron solution, or modifier.
 Depending on how long you soak your fibers, how concentrated your dye bath and which fibers you use, your colors will vary.
-That’s actually one of the neatest parts about natural dyes.
-As Sasha Duerr writes in Natural Color,

 “They are so complex.
 If you think about the biodiversity of taste, which makes us healthier and helps us evolve—I feel similarly about the biodiversity of color.”